The Federal Information Processing Standard (FIPS) Publication 140-2, (FIPS PUB

 TLS Keystores and keysedit

-Keystores can be used in a number of Default values for TLS/SSL settingsedit in order to
+Keystores can be used in a number of General TLS settings in order to

 conveniently store key and trust material.
 Neither